 Then your other best friend in the world of bartending, your shaker.
 A cocktail shaker is the most common term, but it can also be called a Boston shaker or just call it a shaker.
 It’s a two-piece system.
 The top part is a glass, typically a pint glass around 16 oz, and the bottom part is a metal shaker tin, usually around 28 oz.
 They also have a strainer to filter out ice, but many bartenders prefer to use the pint glass.

 Now is one of the final remaining words to the realm of bartending—a chaser.
 If you drink, you know what this is, but to be on the safe side, a chaser is a small drink that comes on the side with a shooter.
 This small on the side drink is used to lessen the blow.
 I say final because shooters can often mean a finale for your guest’s sobriety.
 A great example of chaser is a little coke on the side with a shot of Jack Daniels.

 Well Drinks/Rail Drinks and Top-shelf

 Well drinks or rail drinks are your standard lower-priced liquors.
-They are called “well drinks” because they are the bottles you keep closest to your well, and the well is where you keep the ice.
+They are called “well drinks” or “rail drinks” because they are the bottles you keep closest to your well, and the well is where you keep the ice.
 When called rail drinks, the reference comes from the fact that they literally sit in rail right in front of you.
 The top shelf is your high-end liquors.
 These include Grey Goose, Woodford Reserve, Patron or other high-end alcohols.

 Now every service person’s favourite word, “TIPS” Tips is an acronym that stands for To Insure Proper Service.
 Though most modern servers and bartenders believe it is standard, it did once upon a time serve a purpose.
 Basically, it was bribery to ensure you got the attention you desired.
 My advice, work for them, and they’ll be what you expect, but when you expect them and don’t work for them, they obviously won’t be what you expect.